IATA-Cargo/ONE-Record/working_draft/API/docs/access-delegations.md

 ```

 !!! note
-    The `Requestor` linked the [isRequestedBy](https://onerecord.iata.org/ns/api#isRequestedBy) property in the created [AccessDelegationRequest](https://onerecord.iata.org/ns/api#AccessDelegationRequest)
+    The `Requestor` associated with the [isRequestedBy](https://onerecord.iata.org/ns/api#isRequestedBy) property in the created [AccessDelegationRequest](https://onerecord.iata.org/ns/api#AccessDelegationRequest)
-    and the `Delegate` linked in the [isRequestedFor](https://onerecord.iata.org/ns/api#isRequestedFor) property in the [AccessDelegation](https://onerecord.iata.org/ns/api#AccessDelegation) are different.
+    is different from the `Delegate` linked in the [isRequestedFor](https://onerecord.iata.org/ns/api#isRequestedFor) property in the [AccessDelegation](https://onerecord.iata.org/ns/api#AccessDelegation).
+The `Requestor` must be derived from the API authentication mechanism identifying who is making the request.

 # Trust Chains